Starman (1984 film): Box office

 Starman grossed nearly $2.9 million in its opening weekend, debuting at number 6.
 It was released the same week as David Lynch's film Dune and one week after the release of Peter Hyams' film 2010: The Year We Make Contact.
 The film grossed a total of $28.7 million from its domestic run.

 Critical response

-The review aggregator Rotten Tomatoes reports an approval rating of 82% based on 108 reviews, with an average rating of 7/10.
+The review aggregator Rotten Tomatoes reports an approval rating of 83% based on 121 reviews.
 The site's critics consensus reads: "Starman initially begins as an offbeat sci-fi adventure, but transforms into a surprisingly sweet drama, courtesy of Jeff Bridges' disarming performance and John Carpenter's careful direction."
 The aggregator Metacritic gives the film a score of 71 out of 100, based on seven critics, indicating "generally favorable reviews".
 Contemporary opinion was generally positive, and tended to focus on the visual effects and Jeff Bridges' acting.
 Conversations around the film often questioned whether Starman would launch Bridges into an acting superstar.
 Retrospective reviews have generally remained positive.